jaypatel0112/Course-Management-System-Project/README.md

 6. Student Resources
 7. Advisors Appointment

 All of these Sections will be Accessible from a HomePage similar to Campus Connect.
 All the sections will be displayed as Cards to select from.
-The prototype for this app demonstrates these features and is located [here.](https://docs.google.com/presentation/d/1QjD8G9kpWbk5O_mX6PxxExSkT-fPpU7aEpygSH_JCzo/edit?usp=sharing)
+The submission document for this app is located [here.](https://docs.google.com/document/d/1O24gv_99QWmvtr7fXyRh1UDozIoA5l4M_CWXlHaJSF8/edit)

 # Project Members